GSA-TTS/identity-site/content/_en/partners/our-services.md

     Login.gov also requires multi-factor authentication (MFA) as an additional security measure, such as an SMS/Text code, authentication app, physical security key, PIV/CAC card or backup code, which corresponds to NIST’s AAL2 or higher.
 verified_identity_auth: >-
-    #### Verified identity and authentication (IAL2/AAL2)
+    #### Verified identity and authentication (AAL2)

-    Login.gov uses the same multi-factor approach for both IAL1 and IAL2, which is considered to be AAL2 or higher.
+    For this service level, users create an IAL1 account (email, password and MFA) and then go a step further to prove their identity.

-    The IAL2 standard requires identity proofing.
     Login.gov asks the user to provide the following PII: their state-issued identification card (ID), Social Security Number (SSN), current address, and optionally a phone number to confirm home address.
+Login.gov’s proofing process is based on the IAL2 specifications but does not fully conform to the requirements—specifically biometrics and liveness check.
 multilingual_support: >-
     #### Multilingual support for your end-users